kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 has provided valuable insights into the performance characteristics of the vehicle.
 By reverse engineering the suspension and developing our own kinematics workflow, we were able to obtain an understanding of the suspension geometry and kinematic performance.
-This approach, while demanding, is the prudent approach to developing the car.
+This methodology, while demanding, is worth the effort to develop the car.

 At the professional level, having access to kinematic data is a necessity.
 We believe this analysis highlights the potential for kinematics analysis to be applied to all levels of motorsports.
 We are confident in our systematic approach to vehicle development and hope to inspire others to do the same.
 Thank you for following our journey into kinematics analysis.
-We look forward to sharing more updates in coming weeks.
+We look forward to sharing our updates in coming weeks.

 [race3-website]: https://www.race3.ca/
 [race3-instagram]: https://www.instagram.com/race3_motorsport/